Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Discussion

-As part of an ongoing effort to build a large database of Ly$\alpha$ measurements in the reionization era, we have identified a new Ly$\alpha$ detection at $z\simeq8.5$, JADES-GS+53.15891-27.76508 (hereafter JADES-GS-z8.5-LAE), in the JADES Cycle 2 program 3215 \citep{Eisenstein2023b}.
-The discovery of this Ly$\alpha$ emitting galaxy will also be presented and discussed in more detail in a companion paper (Witstok et al. in prep.).
-NIRCam imaging observations of this galaxy have been obtained from the JADES Cycle 1 program \citep{Eisenstein2023a}.
-It was selected as a candidate high redshift galaxy with photometric redshift $z_{\rm phot}=8.5$ using the dropout technique in \citet{Hainline2023a}.
-NIRSpec observations of JADES-GS-z8.5-LAE was performed as a part of the program 3215 using the MSA in October 2023 over five sub-pointings.
+As part of an ongoing effort to build a large database of Ly$\alpha$ measurements in the reionization era, we have identified a new Ly$\alpha$ detection at $z\simeq8.5$, JADES-GS+53.15891-27.76508 (hereafter JADES-GS-z8.5-LAE), in the JADES Cycle 2 program 3215 \citep{Eisenstein2023b,DEugenio2024}.
+The discovery of this Ly$\alpha$ emitting galaxy is also presented and discussed in \citet[][ID: JADES-GS-z8-0-LA therein]{Witstok2024b}.
+This object was initially selected as a F105W-dropout from {\it HST} imaging in the HUDF \citep{Bouwens2010a,Bunker2010,McLure2010}. \citet{Lehnert2010} obtained spectroscopic observations of this galaxy with VLT/SINFONI \citep{Eisenhauer2003}, presenting a $6\sigma$ detection of Ly$\alpha$ emission at $z=8.5549$ with a line flux of $6.1\times10^{-18}$~erg~s$^{-1}$~cm$^{-2}$ and a rest-frame EW $\simeq200$~\AA.
+Later \citet{Bunker2013} reported the spectroscopic observations on this source with VLT/XSHOOTER \citep{DOdorico2006} and Subaru/MOIRCS \citep{Ichikawa2006}.
+These observations were unable to reproduce the line reported in \citet{Lehnert2010}, placing a $2\sigma$ upper limit on the line flux of $\lesssim2\times10^{-18}$~erg~s$^{-1}$~cm$^{-2}$.
+Then NIRCam imaging observations of JADES-GS-z8.5-LAE were obtained from the JADES Cycle 1 program \citep{Eisenstein2023a}.
+It was also selected as a candidate high redshift galaxy with photometric redshift $z_{\rm phot}=8.5$ using the dropout technique in \citet{Hainline2024b}.
+NIRSpec observations of this source were performed as a part of the program 3215 using the MSA in October 2023 over five sub-pointings.
 Each pointing has an exposure time of $33263$~s for the low spectral resolution ($R\sim100$) PRISM/CLEAR setup, and $8316$~s and $33263$~s for the medium resolution (MR; $R\sim1000$) G140M/F070LP and G395M/F290LP grating/filter setups, respectively.
-We refer readers to \citet{Eisenstein2023b} for details of the target selection and the follow up NIRSpec observations.
+We refer readers to \citet{DEugenio2024} for details of the target selection and the follow up NIRSpec observations.